Medical Alert Dogs

-What's the difference between our Service Dogs and our Medical Alert Pet Dogs?
+What's the difference between our Service Dogs and our In-Home Medical Alert Dogs?

 Sometimes, as the dogs progress through our training program, we notice certain behaviors that don't fully comply with the ADA standards.
 Working in public settings is testing for most dogs, and some will be a little too anxious to be placed as Service Dogs with full public access.
 Those dogs have nonetheless received months of training and have completed our scent-training program.

-A Seizure Alert Pet Dog is not allowed public access but can provide valuable assistance in the home and at night.
+An In-Home Seizure Alert Dog is not allowed public access but can provide valuable assistance in the home and at night.
 Our Medical Alert Pet Dogs are scent-trained to alert to the onset of a seizure, get help, provide security and comfort, get medication, assist with balance and getting up.

-A Diabetes Pet Dog is not allowed public access but will alert to changes in glucose levels, will get help, get medication and press alert buttons in a home environment.
+An In-Home Diabetes Alert Dog is not allowed public access but will alert to changes in glucose levels, will get help, get medication and press alert buttons in a home environment.

-Although they have received the same amount of training, because they can only work at home, Medical Alert Pet Dogs are placed at a significant discount compared to Service Dogs with Public Access.
+Although they have received the same amount of training, because they can only work at home, In-Home Medical Alert Dogs are placed at a significant discount compared to Service Dogs with Public Access.

-Because dogs that can handler Public Access are harder to find, the wait time for our Pet Dogs is often half of what you would have to wait for a Service Dog.
+Because dogs that can handle the challenges of Public Access are harder to find, the wait time for our In-Home Medical Alert Dogs is a lot shorter than for a Service Dog.

 As with our Service Dogs, you will receive all the coaching you will need to develop a lasting partnership with your dog.